TylerReeds/GameEngine-FinalProject/README.md

 ------

 Description of the game:
 It is a strategic 2D tile-based action game where you travel through a series of procedurally generated levels while slaying enemies.
-Enemies will only move after you move, and you can undo or redo any action you perform, playing into the strategy of navigating these levels and surviving.
-The player can also remap their controls to fit their needs and desires best.
+There will be different kinds of enemies, with them having different damage, health and movement logic.
+You will move around left, right, up and down between each tile and enemies will move when you move.
+You can undo/redo any movement action you perform while the enemy does not move, which helps play into the strategy of navigating these levels, defeating enemies and surviving.
+The player is also able to remap their controls to best fit their playstyle and comfort.